-- Wisdom is the God-given ability to discern between good and evil;
+- Wisdom is the God-given ability to discern between good and evil (wisdom is understanding);

 - Wisdom is a spirit, specifically the Holy Spirit of God;